AbsoluteStratos/VRC_Graffiti/README.md

 ## Customize

+The best part of this prefab is customizing your tags with any image you want such as memes, photos, graffiti, etc.
 Customizing your tags takes only three steps:

 1. Add the the image you want to be your tag to your Unity project (I recommend the tag folder under `VRC_Graffiti/Materials/Tags`).
 Create a copy of the image for the menu icon.
 2. For the tag slot of your choosing (1-3), replace the texture on the tag decal object material located under `VRC_Graffiti/GraffitiAnchor/Tags/DecalTag#` in the prefab on your avatar.
 3. Update the icon of the tag you editted in the `VRC_Graffiti/VRC_Graffiti_Tag_Menu.asset` file.

+A more detailed guide with screenshots can be found in the [CUSTOMIZE.md](./docs/CUSTOMIZE.md).
 To customize the graffiti can model change the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder/GraffitiObject/VRCSprayCanModel`.

 ## F.A.Q.

 | Does this work in any VRC world on any object?

-*Generally* speaking yes, but not transparent objects.
-Anything that with an opaque material should work fine.
+*Generally* speaking yes, anything that with an opaque material should work fine.
-Additionally, this will fail to function entirely in some worlds.
+Note, its been observed this prefab will fail to function entirely in some worlds.
 If you're on a popular world where it doesnt work, drop a comment on the [open issue](https://github.com/AbsoluteStratos/VRC_Graffiti/issues/1) with the world name.

 | Why does it make my avatar poor?
 Is there a way to get around this?